-This topic describes how to create a Knative service.
+This topic describes how to create a Knative Service in the Container Service for Kubernetes (ACK) console.

 - Log on to the ACK console.